Incivility in Public Health Policy Discussions Spills Over to Public Engagement with Climate Issues: Introduction

-We approach our research questions by studying antagonistic public engagement with COVID-19 and climate change-related content on social media, including those that explicitly engage with published climate science literature.
-We focus on Twitter, which, at least until 2022, was an important space for public contestations over social and political issues~\citep{theocharis2015conceptualization}.
-Moreover, within the scientific community, there had been a generally shared notion that Twitter is the primary social media platform for high salience science communication~\citep{hammer2021social}, which makes it an important case for questions about the science-public interface~\citep{walter2019scientific}.
+We approach our research questions by studying antagonistic public engagement with COVID-19 and climate change-related content on social media platforms characterized by a high volume of cross-group science and policy debates.
+We focus on Twitter, which was an important space for public contestations over social and political issues~\citep{theocharis2015conceptualization}, and was recognized within the scientific community as the primary social media platform for science communication~\citep{hammer2021social}, making it an important case for questions about the science-public interface~\citep{walter2019scientific}.
 We also examine Reddit discussions to supplement our findings.
-We show that the presence of COVID-19 content is strongly predictive of climate change conversations taking a turn toward increased incivility and contentiousness, that these patterns respond to landmark events in the COVID-19 domain, and that incivility spillover tends to activate along existing sources of political polarization.
+We show that the presence of COVID-19 content is strongly predictive of climate change conversations becoming uncivil, that these patterns respond to landmark events in the COVID-19 domain, and that incivility spillover activates along existing sources of political polarization.